delhierroantonio/Test-Astro/src/pages/posts/post-1.md

 ## Next steps

-I'll finish the Astro tutorial, hten i"ll keep adding more pages to my website.
+I will finish the Astro tutorial, then I will keep adding more pages to my website.